 Learn everything you need to know about intermittent fasting, from how to do it to the science behind this approach.

-- Minimize the overall insulin load.
+Minimize global insulin load.

-Period and frequency of meals
+Timing and frequency of meals

 Restrictions and limitations